Some phenomena in tautological rings of manifolds: Introduction

 \item $H^*(W;\bQ)$ is non-zero only in degrees $0$, $2n$ and odd degrees, and $\chi(W) \neq 0$. \end{enumerate} Then \begin{enumerate}[(i)] \item $R^*(W)$ is a finitely-generated $\bQ$-algebra, and

 \item $R^*(W, *)$ is a finitely-generated $R^*(W)$-module. \end{enumerate} \end{MainThm}

 The result under hypothesis (H2) generalises a theorem of Grigoriev \cite{grigoriev-relations}, and proceeds by establishing the same basic source of relations among $\kappa$-classes found by Grigoriev.
+In the case $2n=2$ this source of relations had been established by the author \cite{randal-wil-relations}, using ideas of Morita \cite{morita-families, morita-families2}.
 As the later results of \cite{grigoriev-relations} and the results of \cite{galagriran-characteristic} are deduced almost entirely from this basic source of relations, the same results largely follow assuming only hypothesis (H2).
 For example, for $g > 1$, $k$ odd, and $n \geq k$, it follows that